bwburnsides/BW8cpu/docs/instruction-set-architecture.md

 - *Register Direct*: There is no effective address; all operands are in registers which are implied by the opcode.

-- *Immediate*: Their is no effective address; the operand is the one or two bytes following the opcode in the instruction stream, depending on the context of the instruction.
+- *Immediate*: Their is no effective address; the operand is the one or two bytes following the opcode in the instruction stream, depending on the target of the instruction.

-- *Absolute*: The effective address is given as a two-byte absolute address which follows the opcode in the instruction stream in Big Endian format.
+- *Absolute*: The effective address is given as a two-byte absolute address which follows the opcode in Big Endian order.

-- *Direct*: The effective address is given as a one-byte direct page address which follows the opcode in the instruction stream.
+- *Direct*: The effective address is given as a one-byte direct page address which follows the opcode.

-- *Register Indirect*: The effective address is the value in a pointer register implied by the opcode.
+- *Register Indirect*: The effective address is the address in a pointer register implied by the opcode.

-- *Indexed Indirect*: The operand source is specified by the address that is computed by adding a signed 8-bit index to a pointer register's value.
+- *Indexed Indirect*: The effective address is computed by adding a signed 8-bit index to a pointer register's contents.
 Both the pointer register and the index source are implied in the opcode.

-- *Relative*: The operand source is specified by the address that is computed by adding a signed 8-bit offset to the Program Counter's value.
-The offset's source is byte immediately after the opcode in the instruction stream.
+- *Relative*: The effective address is computed by adding a signed 8-bit offset to the Program Counter.
+The offset source is the byte following the opcode.

 # Instruction Details